 Astoundingly, the shepherd actually finds the lost sheep in the vast wilderness.
 When he does, he lifts the newly found one up on his shoulders and carries it home.
 Once the shepherd arrives home with his lost one, he calls his friends and neighbors and tells them, “Come and rejoice with me, for I have found my sheep which I had lost!”

 The next story that Jesus told the religious people was one to which, in one way or another, all of us can relate.
 It was about a woman who had ten silver coins.
-Perhaps you do not have any silver coins, but the point of the story was that the woman had lost one of the coins that she owned, and she was frantic about finding it.
+Perhaps you cannot relate to the fact that she had silver coins, since our coins in these days are only made to look like silver, but the point of the story was that the woman had lost one of the coins that she owned, and she was frantic about finding it.
 The coin was pretty valuable.

 That is the part to which we all can relate.
 At one time or another, probably all of us have lost something of value that set us in a bit of a panic mode – perhaps some car keys or a credit card.
 If you have had this experience, you know that you could not rest until you found it.
 You looked through every pocket of your clothes, every drawer or any place where you think you may have left your lost keys or your credit card.